erichVK5/BXL2text/README.md

 The issue of BXL files using an inverted y-axis relative to gEDA / kicad has been addressed.

-Working gschem symbols are now exported, appended to the file of extracted footprints.
+Individual gEDA PCB compatible footprints and gEDA gschem compatible symbols are now extracted, and saved individually with .fp and .sym file endings, respectively.
 Attribute fields defined in the BXL file are also appended to the symbol.

 Compatible footprints are listed in the decoded symbol's "footprint=..." attribute field, and additional compatible footprints are listed in "alt-footprint=..." attribute fields.